 Change to Advisory Sparks Concern, but Travel Remains OK

 On January 3, 2019, the State Department issued an updated Travel Advisory for China.
 The update prompted concerns and questions for some travelers.
 Despite the change to the advisory, we do not recommend deferring or canceling travel to China.
-Our risk assessment for China remains unchanged, as does the State Department’s level 2 rating.
+Our Watch List risk rating for China is consistent with the State Department’s level 2 rating.

 Below, you can review our background information on the travel advisory and our advice for continued travel to China.